-The main reason is because NFU is quite difficult to operationalise.
-NFU succeeds in contexts where the sole purpose of nuclear weapons is only to deter a nuclear attack by a nuclear armed adversary.
-Historically however, it is the threat of nuclear force, even in a pre-emptive attack, that has remained the preferred grounds for maintaining deterrence.
+The main reason is that NFU is quite difficult to operationalise.
+NFU succeeds in contexts where the sole purpose of nuclear weapons is only to deter a nuclear attack by a nuclear-armed adversary.
+Historically, however, it is the threat of nuclear force, even in a pre-emptive attack, that has remained the preferred grounds for maintaining deterrence.
 Proponents of this logic argue that fear of superior Soviet conventional forces led to US deployment of nuclear weapons through NATO in 1979.

 However, can NFU be considered more than just the end of the deterrence calculus?
 Is it possible to consider it a means of bridging trust deficits between nuclear states?

 The Korean peninsula presents a compelling case for this question since it was one of the high-risk areas for nuclear miscalculation last year.
 With 2019 promising another big-ticket meeting between Kim Jong-un and Donald Trump, the actual mechanisms by which denuclearisation will be achieved remain uncertain.